pedronachtigall/ToxCodAn/Guide/README.md

 ## Annotation Check (*Optional*)

-[Venomancer](https://github.com/pedronachtigall/Venomancer) and `NonToxinAnnotation.py` are designed to predict CDS and annotate things potentially missed by Venomancer and even keep uncharacterized transcripts.
+[ToxCodAn](https://github.com/pedronachtigall/ToxCodAn) and `NonToxinAnnotation.py` are designed to predict CDS and annotate things potentially missed by ToxCodAn and even keep uncharacterized transcripts.
 This not only provides confidence in your transcriptome, but facilitates novel toxin discovery.
 Specifically, by estimating expression of all transcripts including those that remain uncharacterized, you might discover a new toxin given it's high expression level.

 However, there are a couple other optional steps you might be able to take to make sure you don’t miss anything.
 Primarily,